Alluri Sitarama Raju: Death and legacy

+Jawaharlal Nehru commented that, "Rama Raju was one of those few heroes that could be counted on fingers."
+Subhas Chandra Bose noted that Rama Raju was fierce in his determination, and his unparalleled courage and sacrifice for people will ensure him a place in history.
 Historian David Arnold in his book The Rebellious Hillmen: The Gudem-Rampa rising 1839–1924, noted that because of his name, the tribals used to evoke the image of the Hindu deity "Rama" in Rama Raju, an honorary which despite being a religious man he never asked for.